-Some of the talent to come through Brisbane and Logan boxing has received international recognition.
-These include some names that everyday people may be familiar with and many that they may not be familiar with:
+The truth is that some of the talent to come through Brisbane and Logan boxing has received international recognition.
+These include names that ordinary people may or may not be familiar with.
+Furthermore, they represent Queensland boxing as well as Australian boxing.
+Here are a some examples:

 Brisbane and Logan amateur boxers:

 - Joe Goodall was a silver medallist at the Glasgow commonwealth games.
-He was the first Australian to fight for a gold medal in the heavyweight division at a commonwealth game in boxing.
+He was the first ever Australian to fight for a gold medal in the heavyweight division.
+This was at a commonwealth game in boxing.

 - Clay Waterman became the first Amateur boxer to win a junior world championship for Australia.

-- Jesse Ross represented Australia at the London Olympics in the middleweight division and is noted as a warrior in the ring and a true gentleman and ambassador of the sport.
+- Jesse Ross represented Australia at the London Olympics in the middleweight division.
+He received recognition as a warrior in the ring and a true gentleman and ambassador of the sport.

-- Jeff Horn Represented Australia at the London Olympics at a lightweight, reaching the quarterfinals.
-Since then he has turned professional, where he is currently (2016) ranked 11 in the WBA, 6 in the IBF, and 6 in the WBO rankings.
-He holds the WBO Oriental & IBF Inter-Continental Welterweight titles, and the WBO Asia-Pacific title.
+- Jeff Horn Represented Australia at the London Olympics.
+It was at a lightweight, reaching the quarterfinals.
+After his Olympic career ended, he turned professional.
+He is currently (2016) ranked 11 in the WBA, 6 in the IBF, and 6 in the WBO rankings.
+He holds the WBO Oriental & IBF Inter-Continental Welterweight titles and the WBO Asia-Pacific title.

 Brisbane and Logan professional boxers:

-- Alex Leapai made history in 2014 by fighting Wladimir Klitschko, the scariest man in boxing, for the WBA, IBF, WBO, IBO, and The Ring magazine heavyweight titles.
+- Alex Leapai made history in 2014.
+He fought Wladimir Klitschko, who was the scariest man in boxing.
+This was for the WBA, IBF, WBO, IBO, and The Ring magazine heavyweight titles.
 Alex was the first Australian to fight for the heavyweight world title in 100 years.

-- Paul Briggs was an incredible athlete who won kickboxing and muay thai world titles before making the transition to boxing.
+- Paul Briggs was also an incredible athlete.
+He won kickboxing and muay thai world titles before making the transition to boxing.
 He fought for the WBC world title twice against one of the greats, Tomasz Adamek, in 2005 and 2006.

-- Robbie Peden fought the best in the world at super featherweight from 1996-2007. he had superfights with the likes of Antonio Barrera, Nate Campbell and Juan Manuel Marquez.
-Robbie held the IBF world super featherweight title.
+- Robbie Peden fought the best in the world at super featherweight from 1996-to 2007.
+He had superfights with the likes of Antonio Barrera, Nate Campbell and Juan Manuel Marquez.
+Peden held the IBF world super featherweight title.